ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-01-introduction.md

 When writing my [derivative proofs series](/blog/derivative-proofs/), in the [introduction](blog/derivative-proofs/introduction/) I assert without proof the limit laws that we would need.
 Here, I would like to take the time to rigorously prove these limit laws using the epsilon-delta definition, in order to provide the proper foundation for my derivative proofs series.

 I remember when taking first-year calculus in university that $\epsilon - \delta$ proofs were one of the most dreaded topics.
-However, when reading Terence Tao's  <a href="https://link.springer.com/content/pdf/10.1007/978-981-10-1789-6.pdf" target="_blank">real analysis textbook, I began to appreciate their elegance.
+However, when reading Terence Tao's <a href="https://link.springer.com/content/pdf/10.1007/978-981-10-1789-6.pdf" target="_blank">real analysis textbook</a>, I began to appreciate their elegance.
 This series gives me an excuse to revisit $\epsilon - \delta$ proofs, and helped me gain a better understanding of the foundation of modern calculus.

 <br>